unizar-flav/ProLink/README.md

 ### Pro Clustering

-[ALFATClust](https://github.com/phglab/ALFATClust) is the tool that is used to cluster the sequences.
-It is a recent and relatively fast tool, but it does not let the user choose the number of clusters produced when grouping the sequences.

-*Pro Clustering* allows to obtain a number of clusters in a determined range.
+*Pro Clustering* allows to obtain a number of clusters in a determined range, unlike regular clusterings that uses [MMseqs2](https://github.com/soedinglab/MMseqs2) to get an undetermined number of clusters based on a similarity value.

 Firstly, a regular clustering with the determined minimum sequence identity is executed.
 If the number of clusters is avobe the `max_number_of_clusters_to_cluster_again` value, the sequences will be clustered again but with min_seq_id -= `min_seq_id_step`, in order to obtain an inferior number of clusters.
 On the contrary, if the number of clusters is below the `min_number_of_clusters_to_cluster_again`, the min_seq_id requested will be increased.